AUSTIN, Texas — The College of Liberal Arts at The University of Texas at Austin has honored two students with a Larry Temple Scholarship.

 Temple Scholars receive a $33,000 scholarship, $11,000 per year renewable for three years.
 Application for the scholarship is open to any student achieving a 3.9 or 4.0 grade-point average during his or her freshman year.

-"Forty-seven students applied for this highly competitive scholarship in 2009," said Dr. Larry Carver, director of the Liberal Arts Honors Program.
-"Miss Rajan and Miss Craik will join with current Temple Scholars to enjoy an enriched program of supplemental advising and field trips.
-They also will have special opportunities to interact with faculty and community leaders."
+The recipients will join other Temple Scholars in an enriched program of supplemental advising and field trips.
+They also will have special opportunities to interact with faculty and community leaders.

 The Temple Scholarship honors Larry Eugene Temple, an Austin lawyer and public servant.
 Temple graduated with a bachelor's degree from The University of Texas at Austin in 1957, receiving a degree from The University of Texas Law School in 1959.
 A champion of higher education, Temple was chair of the Texas Higher Education Coordinating Board as well as chair of the 1985 Select Committee on Higher Education.
 Temple has been a member of the university's Development Board, its Centennial Commission and the Commission of 125.